You've Lost That Lovin' Feelin': Background

-English singer Cilla Black first achieved major chart success by covering Dionne Warwick's newly released American hit "Anyone Who Had a Heart" for the UK market, which gave her a number-one hit in both the UK Singles Chart and the Irish Singles Chart in February 1964, out-performing Dionne Warwick's original version, which only peaked at No. 42 in the UK.
+British singer Cilla Black first achieved major chart success by covering Dionne Warwick's newly released American hit "Anyone Who Had a Heart" for the UK market, which gave her a number-one hit in both the UK Singles Chart and the Irish Singles Chart in February 1964, out-performing Warwick's original version, which only peaked at No. 42 in the UK.
 Black's producer George Martin repeated this strategy with the Righteous Brothers "You've Lost That Lovin' Feeling" that had just been released in the US.
 Black's version is shorter with an abbreviated bridge, of which she said: "I don't want people to get bored".
 The abridgement also removed the necessity of Black's attempting to match the Righteous Brothers' climactic vocal trade-off.

 Chart rivalry

-Both Cilla Black's and the Righteous Brothers versions of the song debuted on the UK chart in the same week in January 1965, with Black debuting higher at No. 28.
+Both Black's and the Righteous Brothers versions of the song debuted on the UK chart in the same week in January 1965, with Black debuting higher at No. 28.
 According to Tony Hall of Decca Records who was responsible for promoting the Righteous Brothers record in the UK, Black's version was preferred by BBC radio where one of its DJs disparaged the Righteous Brothers' version as a "dirge" and refused to play it.
 Hall therefore requested that Spector send the Righteous Brothers over to Britain to promote the song so it might have a chance on the chart.

 The following week Black remained in ascendancy at No. 12 with the Righteous Brothers at No. 20.
 The Righteous Brothers came over to Britain, spent a week promoting the song and performed for television shows in Manchester and Birmingham.
 At the same time, Andrew Loog Oldham placed a full-page ad in Melody Maker promoting the Righteous Brothers version at his own initiative and expense, and urged the readers to watch the Righteous Brothers appearance on the ITV television show Ready Steady Go!
 In its third week on the February 3, 1965, chart, Black jumped to No. 2, while the Righteous Brothers made an even larger jump to No. 3.
 Hall recalled meeting at a party Brian Epstein, the manager of Black, who said that Black's version would be number one and told Hall, "You haven't a hope in hell."

 However, in its fourth week, Black's version began its descent, dropping to No. 5, while the Righteous Brothers climbed to number one.
 Cilla Black then reportedly cabled her congratulations to the Righteous Brothers on their reaching number one.
 Black's version of "You've Lost That Lovin' Feelin would prove to be her highest charting UK single apart from her two number ones: "Anyone Who Had a Heart" and "You're My World".
 While Black's version was released in Ireland, it did not make the official Irish Singles Chart as published by RTÉ, but it reached No. 5 on the unofficial Evening Herald charts.

 Black remade "You've Lost That Lovin' Feelin for her 1985 Surprisingly Cilla album.